 As the result binary firmware located in the ~/samples/nodemcu/nodemcu-firmware/bin folder.

 Our application consists of three .lua files:

-Before flashing firmware we need to figure out what serial interface using to communicate with NodeMCU.
+Before flashing firmware, we need to figure out which serial interface using to communicate with NodeMCU.

 $ dmesg ...
 [845270.901509] usb 3-3: ch341-uart converter now attached to ttyUSB0 ...